conichiGMBH/CNI-Booking/README.md

 ## License

-CNI-Booking is available under the MIT license.
+CNI-Itineraries is available under the MIT license.
 See the LICENSE file for more info.